Notice of reimbursement arrangement (NORA) - Medicare Compensation Recovery 011-15030040

 - an order by a court or compensation authority, or

-- a decision by a person or representative body that the notifiable person is liable to pay for related medical services and care costs as they are incurred
+- a decision by a person or representative body that the notifiable person is liable to pay for related medical benefits and care costs as they are incurred

 A reimbursement arrangement does not include payments where there has been a fixed amount awarded for damages exceeding $5,000.